fdreserve/bootstrap/README.md

 # Linux:

-when  you download the file. you have to move the folder of the coin:
+When  you download the file. you have to move the folder of the coin:

 ```
 /root/.fdreserve